daviddesancho/PRESTGARA/docs/mc.md

 	 ['@' ' ' ' ' ' ' '@']
 	 ['@' '@' ' ' '@' ' ']]

 So far we know how to generate an Ising lattice, flip its spins and recover its energy and magnetization.
 But this specific configuration would in principle be as representative of the magnet as any other configuration.
 In order to get a more faithful representation of the system that allows calculating average properties we need to sample from the ensemble of possible configurations.
 This is done using the Monte Carlo method.

 ### The MC algorithm
 We will run our MC algorithm in the Jupyter notebook.
-First we will define the size of the lattice and generate the initial configuration, which in this case will be of size 8x8.
+First we will define the size of the lattice and generate the initial configuration.
+Again, in this case will be of size 5x5.

 	N = 5
 	a = I.Ising_lattice(N)

 Next we will define the MC loop, which in this case will do 1000 iterations trying to sample from the ensemble of possibilities

 	nflips = 1000
 	n = 0